MURDriverless/HuskyControl/husky_terminal_control/README.md

 to transfer to your local directory where terminal is opened or cd to,

 `scp administrator@192.168.131.1:~/<directorypath> .`, use -r to move folders

-# To Do
-1. Pure Pursuit with slow lap track
-2. Backup whole drive of Husky
-3. ROS Master/Slave setup so won't mess up Husky's original files